rns-alberta/isco/README.md

 # isco
 Innermost Stable Circular Orbit for Rapidly Rotating Neutron Stars

-his code computes the structure of rapidly rotating neutron star and outputs the orbital frequency for a particle orbiting at the ISCO.
+This code computes the structure of rapidly rotating neutron star and outputs the orbital frequency for a particle orbiting at the ISCO.

 1. INPUT: Provide the code with an equation of state file, a range of central energy densities and a spin frequency.